You want smart political talk without the meltdowns?

 Unreal.

-Uh now we also have House Republicans now set a date for their first Biden impeachment hearing.
+Now we also have House Republicans now set a date for their first Biden impeachment hearing.

 Mark your calendars, nine days from today.

-Joe Biden will become the first president in American history to face an impeachment inquiry that is based on Mounting evidence involving bribery, money laundering, allegations.
+Joe Biden will become the first president in American history to face an impeachment inquiry that is based on mounting evidence involving bribery, money laundering, allegations.

-The president, vice president, all civil officers of the United States shall be removed from office on impeachment for conviction of treason, bribery, other high crimes and misdemeanors.
+The President, Vice President, all civil officers of the United States shall be removed from office on impeachment for conviction of treason, bribery, other high crimes, and misdemeanors.

 Democrats are flipping out over this.

-And big time, they're flipping out over this.
+In big time, they're flipping out over this.

-Hey, you know, if you're in business with companies, by the way, you know a company that's really looking out for you when you they will actually upgrade your service and not charge you a penny for it.
+Hey, you know, if you're in business with companies, by the way, you know a company that's really looking out for you when they will actually upgrade your service and not charge you a penny for it.

 How many companies offer that deal today?